-In this course, students will analyze the basic principles, philosophical concepts, importance of the study of ethics in psychology.
+In this course, students will analyze the basic concepts, philosophical principles, and importance of the study of ethics in psychology.
 They will examine the primary codes of ethics that govern the psychological profession in Puerto Rico and the United States.
 Also, they will identify the ethical and moral conflicts and the guidelines for managing an ethical conflict.
-(Prerequisites: PSYC 1010, PSYC 1020)
+(Pre-requisites: PSYC 1010, PSYC 1020)